eclipse-leda/leda/content/en/docs/general-usage/utilities/_index.md

 - **kanto-auto-deployer:** Automatically deploys containers on boot.
 Runs as a systemd service, and can also be invoked by a user directly.
 - **sdv-ctr-exec:** Execute arbitrary commands in existing containers
 - **sdv-kanto-ctl:** Manage the Kanto Container Management configuration via CLI
+- **blueprint-selector:** Deploy and fetch new SDV blueprints easily with an interactive CLI

 > Note:
   These scripts are not meant to be reused or called from production software.